link to ringley website

 What are the Responsibilities Related to AML?

 Agents in the UK real estate market must ensure that they know their customers.
 They must be able to satisfactorily demonstrate CDD or Customer Due Diligence for every Purchaser and Vendor.
 Money laundering checks are not new to the property market in the UK.
 They have been around for many years now.
 However, these new regulations push for diligent enforcement.
-Home renters in the UK will find their agents and landlords asking for information that they have already provided in the past.
+Home renters in the UK will find their agents and tenants-and-landlords'>landlords asking for information that they have already provided in the past.

 For UK Estate Agents, in particular, the regulations are not only about just checking the credentials of the renters meticulously but also proving they have done so.

 CDD is applied to rental deals on a risk-sensitive basis.
-It takes into account the type of customer, their business connections, and the nature of the transaction.
-Landlords and agents must also ensure that they have established the identity of the person they are doing business with.
+It takes into account the type of customer, their business connections, and the nature of the transaction. tenants-and-landlords'>Landlords and agents must also ensure that they have established the identity of the person they are doing business with.
 This must be done before they enter into a business relationship or any monetary transaction takes place.

 Checks Expected From Landlords

-From the time the landlord allows the letting agent to rent their property and before marketing the property, the agent must take steps to verify the name, date of birth, and contact details of the client.
+From the time the tenants-and-landlords'>landlord allows the letting agent to rent their property and before marketing the property, the agent must take steps to verify the name, date of birth, and contact details of the client.
 This verification must be done using documents issued by the government, such as a driving license or a passport.
-If landlords live in a completely different part of the country or another country, such verification processes can prove to be challenging.
+If tenants-and-landlords'>landlords live in a completely different part of the country or another country, such verification processes can prove to be challenging.
 However, the problem can be solved by providing good quality copies of the documents duly certified by the appropriate authority.
 The Agent must also analyze if anyone else benefits from the business relationship.
 If they believe such an arrangement exists, they can ask for information from these parties also, even if they are not named on the lease papers officially.

 Enhanced Checks

-The UK government expects landlords and agents to conduct detailed and stringent checks to ensure they are not exposed to AML risks.
+The UK government expects tenants-and-landlords'>landlords and agents to conduct detailed and stringent checks to ensure they are not exposed to AML risks.
 The checks will be customized based on every agency policy and the circumstances of the business.
-Its the duty of the landlords and the agency to assess the risk before their clients enter into a business relationship.
+Its the duty of the tenants-and-landlords'>landlords and the agency to assess the risk before their clients enter into a business relationship.
 It is apparent from past and recent developments that these AML rules have been successful in checking organized crime.

 POPULAR POSTS